 With the SailCoach Foundation, we aim to bridge the funding gap between what talented and promising sailors can afford and what is required.
 Our growing community of supporters help ensure our athletes can continue their studies unimpeded by financial constraints.

-Funds are used to support our sailing athletes in a broad-ranging training programmes, world-class coaching facilities, and most importantly, to provide direct scholarship support to young athletes during their studies.
+Funds from the commercial side of SailCoach are used to support our sailing athletes in a broad-ranging training programmes, world-class coaching facilities, and most importantly, to provide direct scholarship support to young athletes during their studies.

 SailCoach is for sailing athletes a serious place to require the skills needed to do just this.
 We are seen as a primary destination when it comes to learning from the very best about becoming a Olympic sailor in the 21st century.